davelively14/snapterest/README.md

   - Preset required to use JSX with babel 6.0.0 (which newer babelify versions use).
 See deviation notes for gulpfile.js below for implementation.
 - *babel-preset-react*
   - Preset required to use JSX with babel 6.0.0 (which newer babelify versions use).
 See deviation notes for gulpfile.js below for implementation.
+- snapkite-stream-client
+  - Connects to the live stream from the snapkite engine

 ## Deviations